Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

 But through the time and our work, we managed to drecrease the loding time to 5-10 seconds, which made it much more user-friendly to use.
 ### 7.2 Findings
 - In the beginning it was difficult to start.
 We had a big task to do with many different questions to solve.
-But the methododical approach of Teams Data Science Process helped a lot for the structure of project.
+However, the methodological approach of Teams Data Science Process helped a lot for the structure of project.
-Whe were able to split the big task into smaller tasks that where handy and solverable for each of us.
+We were able to split the big task into smaller tasks that where handy and solverable for each of us.
-In addition to that,our project board always showed us, what we already did and what has to be finished next, in order to keep progress in our project.
+In addition to that, our project board always showed us what we already did and what has to be finished next, in order to keep progress in our project.
-- We also learned how important the issues, tasks and the canban board on our GitHub was, to structured tasks and show responsibilities for each task.
+- We also learned how important the issues, tasks and the kanban board on our GitHub is to structured tasks and show responsibilities for each task.
 It also made communication easier between the project members.

 To sum things up, all team-members are proud and happy to finish our project.
 All our requierements and